This post may contain affiliate links. Please see my disclosure policy for details.

 There are also plenty more locations in England where they filmed cloisters for Hogwarts like Gloucester Cathedral and Durham Cathedral courtyard.

 If you were hoping to snap some empty photos of these gorgeous cloisters, all I will say is to come armed with patience!

-It’s often crowded, so I would recommend visiting as early as possible or wait for a lull in between tour groups for this Lacock Harry Potter filming location.
+It’s often crowded, so I would recommend visiting as early as possible or waiting for a lull in between tour groups for this Lacock Harry Potter filming location.

 2. The Lacock Abbey Warming Room / Quirrel’s Defence Against the Dark Arts Classroom

 This room at Lacock Abbey would have been the nun’s favourite room as it was the only place that they were allowed a fire in!

 Yep, and what’s more the fire could only be lit from November to Easter!
 So, it would have been freezing for the nuns.

 In Harry Potter and the Philosopher’s Stone, the warming room was used by Professor Quirrel as his Defence against the Dark Arts classroom!

 It was filmed on set without any CGI and was decorated with all sorts of plants, curious things, and of course Quirrel’s pet iguana.

 The huge cauldron here that features in the movies was not a Harry Potter prop that has been left behind.
 In fact, it has been a part of the abbey since the 1500s!